tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 So, when all the sub-messages sent by contract are processed, then all the attributes generated by all sub-calls and top-level calls are collected and reported to the blockchain.
 But there is one additional piece of information - the `data`.
-So, this is another `Binary` field, just like the result of a query call, and just like it, it typically contains serialized JSON.
+This is another `Binary` field, just like the result of a query call, and just like it, it typically contains serialized JSON.
 Every contract call can return some additional information in any format.
 You may ask - in this case, why do we even bother returning attributes?
 It is because of a completely different way of emitting events and data.
-Any attributes emitted by the contract would be visible on blockchain eventually (unless the whole message handling fails).
-So, if your contract emitted some event as a result of being sub-call of some bigger use case, the event would always be there visible to everyone.
+Any attributes emitted by the contract would be visible on the blockchain eventually (unless the whole message handling fails).
+So, if your contract emitted some event as a result of being a sub-call of some bigger use case, the event would always be there visible to everyone.
 This is not true for data.
 Every contract call would return only a single `data` chunk, and it has to decide if it would just forward the `data` field of one of the sub-calls, or maybe it would construct something by itself.
-I would explain it in a bit more detail in a while.
+I will explain this in a bit more detail later on.

 ## Sending submessages

-I don't want to go into details of the `Response` API, as it can be read directly from documentation, but I want to take a bit closer look at the part about sending messages.
+I don't want to go into details of the `Response` API, as it can be read directly from the documentation, but I want to take a closer look at the part about sending messages.

 The first function to use here is `add_message`, which takes as an argument the